Updated May 5, 2023

-Java is an OOP (object-oriented programming) language which came to usage in 1995.
-Java was developed at sun microsystems which later acquired by Oracle.
-Programs or applications developed in Java will execute in a JVM (Java virtual machine ) by which we can run the same program on multiple platforms and systems/devices etc. If we want to run Java program on the browser we need to use Java applets which are embedded as a plugin which is not suggested.
-So Java is mostly used for standalone applications or back-end development.
-Java was designed by James Gosling and its major implementation was OpenJDK.
-Java is the primary choice for most of the developers when it comes to Android application development as Android itself is written in Java.
+Java is an OOP (object-oriented programming) language used in 1995.
+Java was developed at sun microsystems which Oracle later acquired.
+If we want to run a Java program on the browser, we need to use Java applets embedded as a plugin, which is not suggested.
+So Java is mainly used for standalone applications or back-end development.
+James Gosling designed Java, and its major implementation was OpenJDK.
+Java is the primary choice for most developers regarding Android application development, as Android itself is written in Java.

 What is Kotlin?

-Head To Head Comparison Between Java vs Kotlin (Infographics)
+Head To Head Comparison Between Java and Kotlin (Infographics)

-Below is the Top 8 Comparisons Between Java vs Kotlin
+Below are the Top 8 Comparisons Between Java vs Kotlin

-Both Java vs Kotlin are popular choices in the market; let us discuss some of the major Differences Between Java vs Kotlin:
+Both are popular choices in the market; let us discuss some of the significant differences:

-- Kotlin has the support of smart cast which identifies immutable types and performs implicit cast by compiler whereas in Java we need to identify and perform the casting.
+- Kotlin has the support of smart cast, which identifies immutable types and performs implicit cast by a compiler, whereas in Java, we need to identify and execute the casting.

-- In Kotlin, we don’t have checked exceptions, which is a disadvantage as it leads to error prone-code whereas Java has support for checked exceptions by which we can perform error handling.
+- In Kotlin, we don’t have checked exceptions, which is a disadvantage as it leads to error prone-code, whereas Java has support for checked exceptions by which we can handle errors.

-- Java compilation time is 15-20% faster than Kotlin compilation time but in perspective of incremental build compilation, Kotlin will also take same compilation time as Java.
+- Java compilation time is 15-20% faster than Kotlin compilation time, but in the perspective of incremental build compilation, Kotlin will also take the same compilation time as Java.

-- In Kotlin, we can’t assign null values to variables or return values, if we really want to assign then we can declare a variable with special syntax whereas in Java we can assign null values but when we try to access objects pointing to null values raises an exception.
+- In Kotlin, we can’t assign null values to variables or return values; if we want to assign, then we can declare a variable with a special syntax, whereas in Java, we can assign null values, but when we try to access objects pointing to null values raises an exception.

-- Kotlin is interchangeable with Java irrespective of difference between Java vs Kotlin.
+- Kotlin is interchangeable with Java, irrespective of the difference between Java vs Kotlin.
 We can call Kotlin code in Java and Java code in Kotlin.
-So we can have both Java vs Kotlin classes side by side in a project and compiles without any issues.
-After compilation we unable to find which class written in Java or Kotlin.
+So we can have both Java vs Kotlin classes side by side in a project and compile without any issues.
+After compilation, we could not find which class was written in Java or Kotlin.